JohnLockwood/johnlockwood.github.io/docs/_sources/cognitive_science/index.rst.txt

 Cognitive Science
 =================

 I am beginning to study Cognitive Science.
-What I hope to present here are some preliminary articles, but more than that, the resources section contains a list of things I am consulting or want to consult.
+What I hope to present here are some preliminary articles,but more than that, the `resources <Resources.html>`_  page lists things I am consulting or want to consult.